Skip to content

 Jobs in Psychology

-Before we discuss jobs in psychology, let me tell you why I am qualified to talk about the topic.
-I'm not affiliated with any career center, but I did work for five years before I went to graduate school (not that graduate school isn’t work, but you get the idea).
+Before discussing jobs in psychology, let me tell you why I am qualified to discuss the topic.
+I'm not affiliated with any career center, but I did work for five years before I went to graduate school (not that graduate school isn't work, but you get the idea).

-First, the good news: you have a marketable degree.
+First, the good news is that you have a marketable degree.
 But much more important than that, you have marketable skills.
 What skills?
-All kinds of job-critical skills (trust me, I’m an industrial-organizational psychologist).
+All kinds of job-critical skills (trust me, I'm an industrial-organizational psychologist).
 Where did you get these skills?
-Largely in your psychology classes.
+Mainly in your psychology classes.
 To give just a few examples:

 • Analytical skills (Psych 3090 & 3100)